Fort Mountain State Park Cabin Review: Renovated Cottages

 Fort Mountain State Park: our favorite trails

 There are plenty of ways to explore Fort Mountain in any season.
 Over 14 miles of hiking trails meander through shady forest, over the park’s soaring ridge line, and around its quiet lakeshore.
 Hike the Fort Mountain Trail in a 1.6-mile loop to a mysterious stone wall, a stone tower and incredible overlook views on one of Fort Mountain’s most popular hiking trails.
 If you’re looking for a longer adventure, hike the park’s 8.2-mile Gahuti Trail to explore gorgeous overlook vistas and the cascades of a remote waterfall.
 Or for a shorter, family-friendly hike, explore the shore of the nearby lake on the 1.2-mile, mostly-level Fort Mountain Lake Trail.
+See more ways to explore this scenic park in our Fort Mountain State Park adventure guide.

 In warmer months, the park offers on-water adventures at the Fort Mountain Lake, with fishing boat, canoe, kayak and SUP rentals.
 The 17-acre lake features a sandy beach perfect for catching a few rays or cooling off with a swim in the clear waters.